 And in the meantime, you didn't hear that line on these networks.

-Those those people that that that you just cited uh that we heard their words, it was like an alternative reality.
+Those people that you just cited, that we heard their words, it was like an alternative reality.

 On the other hand, the liberal establishment spin machine that's totally deranged and probably pro-socialist, they were trashing it.